chinamike65/hugo-tuolesi/content/book5/book5en.md

 The classification method of the nine grades is: big afflictions are divided into three grades, large and medium, large and medium, and large and small; medium afflictions are divided into three grades, medium-large, medium-medium, and medium-small; small There are three kinds of afflictions, the big in the small, the medium in the small, and the small in the small.

-The classification method of the eighty-one grades is: there are nine grades of afflictions born in the desire realm, thirty-six grades each in the form realm and formless realm, for a total of eighty-one grades.
+The classification method of the eighty-one grades is: there are nine grades of afflictions born in the desire realm, thirty-six grades each in the form realm and the formless realm, for a total of eighty-one grades.

-At the same time, there are also eighty-one levels of meditation in the three realms and nine places: the desire world, the nine places, the form world, and the four meditation places, which are divided into the first, second, third, and fourth meditation.
+At the same time, there are also eighty-one levels of meditation in the three realms and nine places: the desire world, the nine places, the form world, and the four meditation dhyanas, which are divided into the first, second, third, and fourth dhyanas.
 The four colorless lands of the realm are divided into the emptiness and boundless place, the boundless place of consciousness, the place of nothingness, and the top heaven and earth, a total of thirty-six elements.

 There are eighty-one innate afflictions in total, eighty-one in the meditation of the Shravaka, and eighty-one in the path of cultivating and liberating.